Nachtfeuer/covid19/README.md

  - The default for cache file looks (of course) on your machine differently.
  - you can define **--country=all** to the see aggregated data for all countries.
+ - The **--image** parameter is repeatable; you can generate multiple output formats
+ - The **--country** parameter is repeatable; you can generate multiple images per defined country.
+If you specify more than one countr the viewer is disabled for the moment (issue #17 will resolve this soon).

 ## Links